mccnick/COMS-228/README.md

 In this repository are three large programming assignments in my Data Structures and Algorithms course, using Java.
 I earned an A in the class.

-Assignment 1) Sorting algorithms.
-Score: 90/100.
+Score: 90/100 - Assignment 1) Sorting algorithms.

-Assignment 2) Linked List traversal, 800+ lines of code.
-Score 100/100.
+Score 100/100 - Assignment 2) Linked List traversal, 800+ lines of code.

-Assignment 3) Tree traversal to read archived file message.
-Score 111/100.
+Score 111/100 - Assignment 3) Tree traversal to read archived file message.

 Total: 301/300.